mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 $$PO^{-1}(x,y) = \frac{\text{exp}(x + y)}{1 + \text{exp}(y)}$$

 And that is the breakdown of the likelihood of the presence-only data.
 Hopefully this additional explanation here makes the model a bit easier to understand.
 In summary, this model has three linear predictors.
-One for the latent state that is partially informed by the presence-only data and detection/non-detection data, one to account for the bias in the opportunistic presence-only data, and one to account for false absencses in the detection / non-detection data.
+One for the latent state that is partially informed by the presence-only data and detection/non-detection data, one to account for the bias in the opportunistic presence-only data, and one to account for false absences in the detection / non-detection data.

 <p><a href="#top" style>Back to top ⤒</a></p>

 ## How to code up the model in `JAGS`

+---

 For this example I'm going to focus on modeling species occupancy instead of abundance, though the model can easily be modified to estimate abundance by changing the likelihood function of the latent state model.